fastify/session/README.md

 #### Session#destroy(callback)

-Allows to destroy the session in the store
+Allows to destroy the session in the store.
+If you do not pass a callback, a Promise will be returned.

 #### Session#touch()